senotrusov/notes/arch-linux-installation.md

         No changes are required.

-???+ abstract "Configure the NVIDIA driver"
+???+ example "Configure the NVIDIA driver"

     !!! info inline end